GdsLacerda/Hackord/README.md

 **A:** If you want to propose some features you can join our [discord server](https://discord.com/invite/KCqrbVgSBF) and discuss them in [leafuware-suggestions](https://discord.com/channels/943896316373766174/1034132943284748388).

 **Q:** Hackord stopped working and give me some techical mumbo jumbo, **how the f\*\*\* am I supposed to get it to work?**
 **A:** Please first read [how to report bugs](#reporting-bugs).
-It contains list of what information we need in order to fix a bug and also where you can report those bugs.
+It contains list of what information we need in order to fix a bug and also wwhat you need to know before opening ticKet/issue.

 # **Reporting bugs**
 ## What we need to know: